 From 13 to 18 passengers could be carried in various "airliner" or utility arrangements.
 Typically an airliner had two-row seating; there were crew doors on each side of the cockpit, a hatch on top behind the cockpit, and a door on each side of the rear fuselage -- the door on the left being configured as a fold-down "airstair".
 Utility machines had fold-down seats along the interior walls and a double cargo door on the left rear instead of the airstair door.
 As with the Otter, the Twin Otter was unpressurized.
 Ski or float landing gear were available as options -- float-equipped machines had finlets and wing fences -- and tundra tires were sometimes fitted as well.
 As with the Otter, float-equipped Twin Otters were used for water bombers.

 Sales to civil operators were brisk, though military services were slow to jump on board.
-Eight were eventually sold to the Canadian Forces (CF), which had absorbed the RCAF in a service consolidation in 1968.
-These machines were designated "CC-138" and were painted in bright yellow and red colors for SAR duties.
+Eight were eventually sold to the RCAF; these machines were designated "CC-138" and were painted in bright yellow and red colors for SAR duties.

 115 Series 100 Twin Otters were built, with production then shifting to the "Series 200", with a longer nose for increased baggage capacity.
 Somewhat confusingly, seaplane Series 100s retained the short nose, presumably because it was inconvenient to access the nose compartment from a dock.
 Amphibian machines, capable of operating from either a runway or water, apparently did sometimes have the long nose.